 Post Cycle Transactions.
-In cases where a Generator is interconnected with an LDC or pipeline that offers nomination cycles after the conclusion of the gas day ("post cycle"), and if a Generator can typically obtain post-cycle gas, then the NYISO would expect that Generator to offer into the Real-Time Market based on the probability of getting post-cycle gas.
+If In cases where a generatorGenerator is interconnected with an LDC or pipeline that offers nomination cycles after the conclusion of the gas day ("post cycle"), and if a Generator can typically obtain post-cycle gas, then the NYISO would expect that generatorGenerator to offer into the RTReal-Time Market based on the probability of getting post-cycle gas.